Akwesi-bonah/zero_day/README.md

 # Vagrant (how to setup yuor local computer)

 ## Objectives
-At the end of this project, I can explain withou google
+At the end of this project, I can explain without google

 * virtual machine
 * what is vagrant